elchs/LetoDBf/Readme.txt

                                     Such connection will be shut down, opened files and locks are reset-ed.
                                     If set to 0 [ default ], these checks are diabled.

+     ;BC_Services = letodb;         build-in 'Uhura' BroadCast servive, default <off> as outcommented: it activates BC BroadCast response service for list of 'service-names', each name to end with an ';' -- a request will get back the server-IP ;BC_Interface = eth2           experimental/ Linux: use only specific interface for response ;BC_Port = 2812                specify different than default port for UDP BC interfaces, by default the same port as configured for TCP port

       4.2  Different Server compile setups/ extensions